 Participants will be given special privileges during the seminar, including a reserved space in the reading rooms, extended reading hours, and the ability to reserve items during their stay.
 The participants’ research will be facilitated by access to a full range of computing services.
 They will have wireless Internet access from workstations and printers in the library.
 The Newberry allows the use of personal digital cameras to photograph library materials for research and teaching purposes.

-For more information on the seminar, please consult the preliminary syllabus:
+For more information on the seminar, please consult the 2018 syllabus:

 For a description of past NEH Seminars, see the NEH Summer Programs page.